sveltejs/svelte/.changeset/eleven-icons-sniff.md

 'svelte': patch
 ---

-fix: error on spreading attributes for svelte:body
+fix: error on incorrect attributes for svelte:body